dwalt/md-Profiles/README.md

 3. Select “Update Definition” to accept the new version
 4. The new version number will appear once the file has loaded
 5. Select “Back” to return to the Manage Definitions screen
-6. The Profile does not require editing
+6. The Profile does not require editing to enable the definition file updates
+7. Select a record to edit, the definition file updates will be reflected in the mdEditor user interface